• Skip to primary navigation

 In the world of crypto, trust is a currency.
 For early adopters and seasoned investors alike, the thrill of decentralized finance (DeFi) often comes with a silent question: Is this project safe?

 As crypto continues to innovate, so do bad actors.
-This article breaks down the latest rug-pull and Ponzi scheme statistics for 2025, helping you navigate this volatile yet exciting space with caution and clarity.
+This article breaks down the latest rug-pull and Ponzi scheme statistics, helping you navigate this volatile yet exciting space with caution and clarity.

 Editor’s Choice